Best turntables of 2023

 Belt drive vs. direct drive

 Before getting into the list, there is one distinction to make.
 There are two types of turntables: belt drive and direct drive.
-Belt drive turntables have a separate motor that spins the platter the record sits on via a belt that wrapped around the platter.
-For this article, I tested only belt drive turntables, since they are purely designed for listening and make the most sense for at home, personal use.
-A direct drive turntable has a platter that is directly spun by a motor.
-DJs often opt for direct drive turntables, but they can work at home, too.
+Belt drive turntables have a separate motor that spins the platter the record sits on via a belt that is wrapped around the platter.
+For this article, I tested only belt-drive turntables, since they are purely designed for listening and make the most sense for at-home entertainment.
+A direct-drive turntable has a platter that is directly spun by a motor.
+DJs often opt for direct-drive turntables, but they can work at home, too.
 I’ve got both options in my apartment.
 My direct drive Stanton turntable is heavier, sturdier, and has more knobs and sliders to affect the pitch and speed of a record.

 A second decision to make before purchasing your turntables is whether or not you want your device to have an internal preamp.
 Turntables create a phono signal that needs amplification in order to play through gear like stereo systems and external speakers.
 While some turntables have built-in preamps, others might require you to purchase a separate piece of hardware.
 They can get fairly pricey, but if you don’t want to spend that much, this affordable preamp will do the trick.